Westbrooke117/last.fm-Account-Scraper/README.md

-# last.fm Scraper
+# last.fm Account Scraper
-Scrapes user data from the last.fm API by recursively searching through users friends.
+Scrapes user data from last.fm using their API.

 ## How To Use
 The program depends on storing the result in a MySQL database.
 I recommend using usbwebserver to locally host the database (this should be changed into a .csv response).